dfinance/dnode/README.md

 # Usage

-First of all we need to create genesis configuration.
+First of all we need to create genesis configuration:

     wbd init --chain-id wings-testnet